 Value pricing is often distinguished from the more traditional hourly billing model used by most law firms.
 Instead of focusing on the value provided to the client, this model focuses on the work done by the attorney.
-While there is nothing unethical about hourly billing, it has a few major drawbacks:
+While nothing is unethical about hourly billing, it has a few major drawbacks:

 - Rewarding Inefficiency.The hourly billing model rewards inefficiency.
-The attorney is paid more for putting more time into the matter, even if the additional work doesn’t add much value to the client.
+The attorney is paid more for putting more time into the matter, even if the additional work adds little value to the client.
 Instead of being motivated to complete the matter quickly and efficiently, the attorney is rewarded for taking more time to complete the work.

 - Unclear Expectations.
 Costs are difficult to forecast in the hourly-billing model.
 In many cases, all that the attorney can say is that the cost will depend on how much time is spent on the matter.
 Many clients are not familiar with how much work can go into a matter.
-Without an up-front cost estimate, clients often have unrealistic expectations as to the total amount that they expect to spend.
+Without an up-front cost estimate, clients often have unrealistic expectations about the total amount that they expect to spend.
 This can lead to unpleasant surprises when the final bill arrives.

 - Stifled Communication.
 Hourly billing can stifle attorney-client communication.
 When a client makes a 15-minute phone call to an attorney that uses an hourly-billing model, the client will be billed for .25 hours of attorney time.
 Assuming the attorney’s hourly rate is $250, every 15-minute call will cost the client $62.50.
 The natural result of this model is to discourage attorney-client communication.
 Because the client is reluctant to contact the attorney, questions go unanswered and concerns are not addressed.

 The value pricing model doesn’t suffer from these drawbacks.
 It rewards the attorney for being more efficient in handling the matter, it provides the client with an up-front fee quote so that the client knows what to expect, and it allows the client to communicate freely with the attorney, without fear of unpleasant surprises when the bill comes.
-For these reasons, we believe that value pricing is a better way to do business.